Evaluating Complex Queries on Streaming Graphs: Streaming Graph Algebra

 \section{Streaming Graph Algebra}

-In this section, we present the logical foundation of our streaming graph query processing framework.
+This section presents the logical foundation of our streaming graph query processing framework.
 We first introduce streaming graph algebra (SGA) and the semantics of its operators (Section \ref{sec:algebra}).
-We subsequently describe how to transform a given SGQ (Definition \ref{def:streaming-query}) into its canonical SGA expression and illustrate logical query plans (Section \ref{sec:query-formulation}) and argue about its closedness and composibility (Section \ref{sec:algebra-composability}).
-Finally, we present transformation rules holding in our algebra (Section \ref{sec:query-transformation}).
+The main motivation behind the proposed SGA is similar to that of relational DBMSs: it enables us to formulate and represent query plans independent of specific physical implementations.
+We subsequently describe how to transform a given SGQ (Definition \ref{def:streaming-query}) into its canonical SGA expression and illustrate logical query plans (Section \ref{sec:query-formulation}) and prove its closedness and composability (Section \ref{sec:algebra-composability}).
+Finally, we present some transformation rules for SGA to demonstrate alternative logical plan generation opportunities (Section \ref{sec:query-transformation}).